ThatCrazyDcGuy/AE-5900_Remote_v2/README.md

 ![AE5900_Remote_v2](/pictures/allpartsv2.jpg)

 - I've drawn you a nice picture.
 It might look like it was drawn by a three-year-old, but any hobbyist and soldering iron owner should be able to understand it.
-Ignore the jack-to-transformer part.

-Use the 10nF // 100 Ohm circuit described above for the RX audio signal.
-A new schematic will follow.

 ![AE5900_Remote_v2](/pictures/overview_v3.png)